BNTMLN/BNTMLN/_posts/2016-09-09-Blog-posting-lesson-1---Ben-Tomlin.md

     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>Mr Tansley had to help the whole class as well as me which limited my time with him, which also made me struggle with adding my blogs to my page.</td>
+    <td>Mr Tansley had to help the whole class as well as me which limited my time with him, which also made me struggle with adding my blogs to my page.
+I also ticked the wrong thing when publishing.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>